 - Apply the principles of environmental and natural resource economics to understand policy issues in these fields.

-Course literature will be announced at the course intranet Absalon
+The final literature list will be announced on the course intranet Absalon.

 - Theory exercises